leejoonli/code-every-day/log.md

 ## Thoughts

 Ok OOP practice but my solution seemed like it didn't meet the execution time limit.
 Not sure the exact reason and not sure how to refactor it.

+# Day 151 (7/23/2022)

+## Docker

+Practiced Docker.

+## Thoughts

+Able to get a basic Django docker container running.
+Have a general idea of what the Dockerfile and docker-compose.yml files are saying/doing but still don't understand when some of the syntax/lines are necessary.
+Also, still don't know how to containerize project 3 backend.